QinXinlan/qinxinlan.github.io/_pages/en/projects.md

 ## 💡 Philosophy 💡

-Scientific inquiry should be systematic, comprehensive, and adaptable to the complexities and uncertainties inherent in neuroscience.
+Scientific inquiry should be systematic, comprehensive, and adaptable to the complexities and uncertainties inherent to science, and especially neuroscience.

+At the core of my academic focus lies the development of adaptive algorithms capable of mitigating the substantial variability inherent in neuroimaging - and specifically electroencephalography (EEG) - recordings, both within individuals and across subjects.
+I believe that achieving a high precision rate requires a multi-modal strategy integrating diverse data modalities, including neuroelectromagnetic, physiological, behavioral, and muscular activity, alongside external environmental factors, to gradually accumulate insights from this amalgamation of information sources.

+Rigorously choosing each step in pipelines is crucial in determining the most suitable strategies and methodologies for achieving generalizable results.
+Let's start by asking a few questions:

+👀 Why are blinks noise for EEG signals? 👀

+🤖 Why choose this XX algorithm? 🤖

+⚡ Why is the brain activity for a specific task and a specific individual so different from one day to the other? ⚡

+🔎 How accurate is this XX result? 🔎

 ---